Geometric constellation shaping for wireless optical intensity channels: An information-theoretic approach: Conclusion

 \section{Conclusion}

-In this work, we proposed a geometric shaping method for bandwidth efficient transmission over wireless optical intensity channels.
-By a three-step procedure, constellations with asymptotic optimality are obtained, which require only two additional bits to represented its levels than the standard PAM constellation.
+We propose a geometric shaping method for bandwidth-efficient wireless optical intensity channels.
+By a three-step procedure, constellations with asymptotic optimality are obtained, which require only two extra bits to represent its levels than the standard PAM.
 The asymptotic optimality is confirmed by achievable information rate evaluation.
-Error performance results of a simple coded modulation scheme indicate that a shaping gain of about $0.8$ dB can be obtained by applying our method.
+Error performance of a simple coded modulation scheme indicate that a shaping gain of about $0.65$ dB can be obtained.